 Researchers consider it appropriate to treat cancer of the pancreas, using one drug to make cancer cells depend on one source of energy, and the other - to take it from them.
 Simultaneous use of two types of medicines can help fight the disease.

 After a recent study on mice in the laboratory approach looks promising.
 The researchers hope that the results will create new options for cancer treatment, which usually has a poor prognosis.
 In the United States, only about 8.5% of the people live more than 5 years after diagnosis.
-Kirsten Bryant, author of the study, says that there is still a lot of work, and there were many questions about the safety and efficacy of drugs.
+Kirsten Bryant, author of the study, says that there is still a lot of work, and left a lot of safety issues and efficacy of drugs.

 The pancreas produces enzymes and hormones that help digest food and control blood sugar.
 According to the Centers for Disease Control and Prevention, pancreatic cancer is one of the 10 most common types of cancer that occurs in both men and women, and it accounts for about 7 percent of all cancer deaths.